Govind056/Cybersecurity--Task-1/README.md

 - Other hosts have all ports filtered or ignored
 4. Saved results in `scanresult.txt`
 5. Took screenshots as proof of activity

+## Security Risk Identified
+53 DNS Risk of DNS Spoofing if not Secured

 ## Outcome:
 - Gained basic understanding of port scanning